-The BSCC uses Executive Steering Committees (ESC) and Scoring Panels to inform decision-making related to the Board's programs.
-ESCs and Scoring Panels are composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
+The BSCC uses Executive Steering Committees (ESC) and Scoring Panels to develop grant requirements and evaluate grant proposals.
+ESCs are composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
 The BSCC makes every attempt to include a diverse representation on its ESCs and Scoring panels, in breadth of experience, geography and demographics.